 In certain circumstances there may be environmental constraints affecting achievement or maintenance of the waterway’s capacity to accommodate vessels of constructed gauge.
 In these cases the Association prefers environmentally acceptable ways of accommodating vessels of constructed gauge rather than accepting a restriction to vessels of a smaller gauge.

-Wherever practical heritage structures should be restored with similar materials and building methods as originally constructed, as long as it can meet the current needs for the use of the structure.
+Wherever practicable, heritage structures should be restored with similar materials and building methods as originally constructed, as long as it can meet the current needs for the use of the structure.
 Lock gates and lock gear should also be restored using designs that were contemporary with the waterway’s construction or were known to have been used at some time during the life of the waterway.
 However the heritage value and appropriateness of restoring to the original design should be assessed on a case by case basis.

-10.1 Overflows take the form of bywashes conducting water supply around locks and side weirs allowing the discharge of excess water to protect navigation works from flooding.
+10.1 Overflows take the form of by-washes conducting water supply around locks and side weirs allowing the discharge of excess water to protect navigation works from flooding.
 Each should be adequate to accommodate reasonably anticipated maximum flows.

 10.3 The need and adequacy of side weirs should be determined before a pound is first filled on restoration or, if already in water, before being acquired from a third party.

-For the purposes of this document, the following definitions will apply:
+For the purposes of this document, the following definitions will apply.

-The constructed gauge varies among waterways, and this policy statement seeks to ensure the protection of this gauge as a minimum in each case.
+The constructed gauge varies among waterways and this policy statement seeks to ensure the protection of this gauge as a minimum in each case.
 Subject to paragraph 3.2, for structures being built new or rebuilt (but not for structures being reconstructed for conservation purposes or being repaired), the standard craft gauges for narrow and broad waterways are:

 ** - for one, two or three layers of containers respectively.

-Cross Section - In lengths where the channel is not restricted by structures or other local features, the ratio of the water cross section to the wetted cross section of a craft of craft gauge should be no less than 3.5:1 as an absolute minimum for short lengths, but 6:1 or greater is preferred, to reduce erosion and adverse effects on fringes of vegetation.
+Cross-section - In lengths where the channel is not restricted by structures or other local features, the ratio of the water cross section to the wetted cross section of a craft of craft gauge should be no less than 3.5:1, as an absolute minimum for short lengths, but 6:1 or greater is preferred, to reduce erosion and adverse effects on fringes of vegetation.

-Channel Lining: - Where new channel lining is installed, the depths and channel cross-section it creates should comply with the above requirements for craft gauge beam and draught.
+Channel lining: - Where new channel lining is installed, the depths and channel cross-section it creates should comply with the above requirements for craft gauge beam and draught.